pythonasset/FMECA/METHODOLOGY_GUIDE.md

 │                          [Risk assessment for safety]           │
 │                          [Table-based view/update/delete]       │
 │  Step 7: Task Selection  → How can we manage the failure?       │
+│                          [Cost of Task & Cost of Failure]       │
+│                          [Post-implementation risk for FTM/     │
+│                           Redesign with Safety/Environmental]   │
+│                          [Table-based view/update/delete tasks] │
 │                                                                 │
 │  [Repeat for each asset in project]                             │ └────────────────────────┬────────────────────────────────────────┘